Israel's Netanyahu gives up effort to form new government

 Likud placed second in the September ballot with 32 seats in the 120-member parliament, behind 33 for Blue and White.

-Reporting by Ari Rabinovitch, Editing by Franklin Paul, Philippa Fletcher and Peter Graff
+Reporting by Ari Rabinovitch, Editing by Franklin Paul, Philippa Fletcher, Peter Graff and Cynthia Osterman